amyduguid2/PDB_Analysis/Report.md

 **Comments**
 - Earliest publications associated with the last 5 years of PDB entries date back to 1950.
 - Early publications are from historical papers still cited in recent PDB entries (last 5 years).
-- Significant spike in publication growth in the last 5 years, corresponding to PDB entries filter.
-- Spike could also correspond to the release of new technologies such as AlphaFold (released in 2020).
-- No significant publication growth in last 5 years, indicating a stable publication rate.
-- Dip in 2025 because the dataset is not complete for that year yet, as it is still ongoing.

 ## 4. Visualisations